zencart/documentation/content/user/Upgrading/detailed_upgrading.md

 To upgrade Zen Cart®, you'll need the same basic tools you used to install and customize it in the first place: An FTP program, a text editor friendly to HTML/PHP code, phpMyAdmin or equivalent access to your MySQL database, and your Control Panel for managing your webspace.

-Additionally, you will find a file-comparison tool (see here for a list of recommended tools: [http://www.zen-cart.com/wiki/index.php/Useful_Tools](http://www.zen-cart.com/wiki/index.php/Useful_Tools) ) is invaluable.
-(The free tools offer 2-way comparison.
-The more advanced paid-for tools offer 3-way comparisons which can be very handy, but costly.)
+Additionally, you will find a file-comparison tool.
+See the list of [Useful Tools](/user/first_steps/useful_tools/) for suggestions.
+Note that free tools offer 2-way comparison.
+The more advanced paid-for tools offer 3-way comparisons which can be very handy, but costly.

 Upgrading follows 3 easy steps.
 We suggest you take your time going through each stage carefully and methodically.
 Don't rush the process.
 And as always, be sure you keep good backups first.